Napoleon’s empire in Europe ended a lot of the old powers. But when Napoleon lost power in 1815 AD, rich men just built new empires.

 But rich European men still held most of the power, and they were much, much richer than they ever had been before.
 Most Europeans were still poor, and the shift from farming to factories made most people less healthy than they had been in the 1700s.
-Most people were shorter, and they died younger, often of tuberculosis.
+Most people were shorter, and they died younger, often of tuberculosis or cholera.

 Rich Europeans got richer and richer by taking a lot of profit from the colonies all over the world.
 Families in India and Africa became too poor to send children to school.
 But more European children went to school and grew up to become inventors and engineers.